Articling with the Region of Peel

-- Dispute Resolution - providing legal representation on behalf of the Region by appearing in court, before administrative boards and tribunals, and in mediation and arbitration of all types.
-Client groups within the Region are diverse and include all departments within the Regional Corporation, as well as the Peel Police Services Board.
-The Articling Student will be expected to provide research support, prepare pleadings and documents, ensure required material is served and filed in accordance with legal requirements, and to appear before the Small Claims Court as well as statutory Boards and Tribunals.
+- Dispute Resolution - providing legal representation by appearing in court, before administrative boards and tribunals, and in mediation and arbitration of all types.
+Diverse Regional Client groups include all departments, as well as the Peel Police Services Board.
+Construction liens, labour and employment, personal injury and commercial litigation matters are typical.
+Expectations include: providing research support, preparing pleadings and documents, ensuring required material is served and filed in a timely manner.

 To be eligible for the Articling Student position, candidates must meet the following minimum requirements:

-- Enrollment in the student's final year of academic study of an accredited law school;
+- Completion of LL.B. or J.D. or enrollment in final year of academic study at an accredited law school, or LSO approved equivalency;

-- Such other eligibility requirements for articling students as provided for by the Law Society of Upper Canada.
+- Such other articling student eligibility requirements as required by the Law Society of Ontario.

 Location: 10 Peel Centre Drive, Brampton

 Hours of work: 8:30am - 4:30pm Monday to Friday (35 hours per week)